usadellab/untwist/README.md

 # untwist

-Usadellab's contributions to the Untwist project.
+Population genetics of the _Camelina sativa_ lines studied in the "Untwist" project".

-## Project location on the IBG-4 cluster
+## Data and Code Availability

-Go to `/mnt/data/asis/untwist` to find the local clone of this repository.
+All code is contained in this git repository.
+Because the material (data) is contained in large files these cannot be included.
+Please write to the authors with affiliation to the Forschungszentrum Jülich (FZJ) to obtain the data files.
+For FZJ researches please look at the file `./material/data_and_code_availability.txt` for the physical directory in which to find the local copy of this repository _including_ the material (data) files.

 ## Directory structure